hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 * Any **other** type of rank clue is instead treated as a *Positional Clue* clue, telling the person who is clued to play the respective slot number.
 ```

-- cow & pig - no finesses with rank on the first turn